bertomill/marble/backend/README.md

-# SiteStack Backend API
+# Marble Backend API

-This is the backend API for SiteStack, providing color analysis, competitor research, and design assistance functionalities.
+This is the backend API for Marble, providing color analysis, competitor research, and design assistance functionalities.

 ## Features